REE-FiveM/ree-money/README.md

 # REE Money

-REE Money provides an entire platform for many plugins to automatically create player account, and create plugins that can purchase, credit, or transfer money between accounts easily.
+REE Money intends to be an entire banking platform for custom plugins that want to use REE.
+It also provides over 100 in-game ATMs and banks that players can interact with.
+The example below shows you how to build a simple soda shop using **ree-money**.

-With ATMs and banks around the city that players can use to access their money, it provides a much more realistic feel to any roleplay.

 > #### Requirements
-> The following plugins are also required:
+> The following FiveM plugins are also required:
 > * async
 > * mysql-async
 > * NativeUILua-Reloaded